PIVX-Project/CDG/Pivmetheus.md

 It would be naive to assume the ability to anticipate all possible dynamics of a consensus system which involves complex feedback, stochastic inputs, and therefore chaotic movement.
 Therefore, it is prudent that there are built in procedures for adapting the consensus mechanism itself.
 However, since Meta-consensus is on a more abstract level, it's impact can be even more unpredictable and sensitive to change than the consensus mechanism itself.
 For this reason, it is necessary that controls for Meta-Consensus be even more restrictive, with high threshold (see 2.9) and limited manipulability.

 ### For Meta-votes
 Meta-votes are just votes with special thresholding for the meta-vote purpose.
-These votes are allowed only to operate on the voting system or primary documents of the system its self such as the Manifesto.
+These votes are allowed only to operate on the voting system or primary documents of the system its self such as the Manifesto and consensus model.
 Any meta-vote operating on normal system decisions is invalid and not to be implemented.
 Any normal vote operating on the voting system or primary system documents is similarly invalid and not to be implemented.

 In the case of meta-votes, the structure of the decision making system is in question.
 It's probably appropriate to have two separate meta-layers for voting.
 One for the general manifesto, and a second for any other fundamental document.
+In both cases, the layer blocking option falls out, and macro-vote (combined vote) dominates entirely.
+However, the null option receives 15% advantage for changes in the manifesto, and 10% advantage for changes in the core documents.

+Because the consensus model is assumed to be in a tuning phase for the first 8 years however, the 10% advantage for the null option shall be reduced to 5% for those 8 years.

 # 3. Implementation